mountainMath/mountain_doodles/posts/2019-09-02-low-income-vs-new-dwellings/index.html.md

 <img src="index_files/figure-html/unnamed-chunk-9-1.png" width="768" />

-Here `\(\lambda\)` is the coefficient of the autoregressive term in our autoregressive error model.
+Here $\lambda$ is the coefficient of the autoregressive term in our autoregressive error model.
 As expected, there is no evidence of spatial autocorrelation in the residuals.